turnon/simple_fixture/README.md

 ## Usage

 You should have directory `test/simple_fixture` in your project, with structure as below.
-(You can check file content examples in this gem's test directory)
+You can run `simple-fixture` to generate it.
+Also check file content examples in this gem's test directory.

 ```
 test